rationalisa/natural-questions/README.md

 ### F1 Results
-The results are tested on validation set of size 7830.
-(As during validation step during training, we use samples splitted from original training set that are not included in the training set)
+The scores are tested on validation set of size 7830.
+(As during validation step during training, I use samples split from original training set that are not included in the training set)

 |   F1    | Precision |  Recall |